Black Sun: The Nanking Massacre

-Black Sun: The Nanking Massacre, also called Men Behind the Sun 4, is a 1995 Hong Kong historical exploitation horror film written and directed by Mou Tun Fei and is a follow up to his 1988 film Men Behind the Sun.
-The movie depicts the events behind the Nanking Massacre committed by the Imperial Japanese army against Chinese citizens and refugees during the Second Sino-Japanese War.
+Black Sun: The Nanking Massacre, also called Men Behind the Sun 4, is a 1995 Hong Kong historical exploitation horror film written and directed by Mou Tun Fei and is a follow-up to his 1988 film Men Behind the Sun.
+The movie depicts the events behind the Nanjing Massacre committed by the Imperial Japanese army against Chinese citizens and refugees during the Second Sino-Japanese War.

 Plot

-The movie does not have a central storyline, though it follows individual members of a Chinese family during the Nanking Massacre.
+The movie does not have a central storyline, though it follows individual members of a Chinese family during the Nanjing Massacre.
 The movie begins after the Japanese have captured the city and begin a "cleanup" phase.
 Homes are broken into and burned, the residents killed and raped.
 Bowing to international pressure, the Japanese government has agreed to establish refugee safety zones, only to violate the agreement at their whim, knowing that there is no force that can really prevent them from doing so.
 As a result, they regularly enter the refugee camps, kidnapping women and executing Chinese policemen and suspected soldiers.
 Several foreign residents try to defend the refugees, and while they carry weight due to their political ties, they ultimately cannot stand against the armed troops.
 Some of the foreigners depicted in the film include the German businessman John Rabe and U.S. missionary Minnie Vautrin.

 A local man who speaks Japanese interprets the soldiers' orders to the Chinese civilians.
 In reality, the speeches are meant simply to lure the Chinese onto the streets, where they are shot and killed wholesale with machine guns.
 A handful of resistance remains, however, and one Chinese man feigns death, and then pulls a grenade from a passing soldier, blowing them both up.
 Having now been unofficially employed by the Japanese, the interpreter assists them in distributing propaganda and is accosted by his fellow Chinese as being a traitor and collaborator.
 He dismisses their indignation, taunting them with their own lack of will to fight the Japanese.
 He follows a high-ranking Japanese officer around the country.
 One day a couple of Japanese reporters show up to interview the officer and take pictures of him.
 They request to have the officer pose with his sword, ready to strike a Chinese man.
 Having no other Chinese around, they suggest he use the interpreter, who has little choice but to go along with it.
 Unsurprisingly, as the Japanese officer poses for the camera, he actually goes through and kills his lackey, to the horror of the cameramen.

+A group of Muslim carrying corpses of their own stumbled upon Japanese troops, which proceed to harass them before continuing their journey to burial site.